Wednesday, September 27, 2017

 down the street.

-A boom box in his cart
+A boom box in his cart blares

-broadcasts a big marching band
+a big marching band version

-version of My Country 'tis of Thee
+of My Country 'tis of Thee

 followed by the Star Spangled Banner.